What is a clinical trial?

 There are usually several phases of clinical trials; each designed to provide more information on the investigational medication effects.
 When a study is in an early phase (often called Phase 1 or 1b), the clinical trial may involve very few patients.
 As more is learned about the investigational medication, the size of its studies will typically grow.
 Later-phase studies (often called Phase 2 and 3) may involve hundreds or thousands of participants.

 All clinical trials must follow a strict set of rules that are outlined in the study's protocol.
 These rules set specific requirements on which types of patients can be included in the study and the procedures that must be followed.
 Because of these rules, it is important that patients who participate carefully adhere to the visit schedule and the instructions of the research personnel who are conducting the trials.

 Why are clinical trials conducted?

-Clinical trials are conducted to answer research questions about new medicines and to learn if the experimental treatment is safe and effective for humans.
+Clinical trials are conducted to answer research questions about new medicines and to learn if the investigational medication is safe and effective for humans.
 The main questions the researchers want to answer are: